Most communication breakdowns happen long before anyone replies, schedules a showing, or reaches out.

 When that experience starts feeling confusing, disconnected, or mentally difficult to organize, hesitation begins quietly building before the conversation ever happens.

-Most of the time, the problem is not the property itself.
+Often, the problem is not the property itself.

 It is how the information is being experienced by the reader.

-DeadBolt examines those moments.
+DeadBolt examines those moments each week.

-WHAT DEADBOLT EXAMINES:
+EACH WEEK, DEADBOLT EXAMINES:

 how buyers actually read listing descriptions

-where trust weakens before inquiry
+where trust weakens before someone reaches out

-why “clear” information still creates hesitation
+why clear information can still create hesitation

 Prepared by Delroy A. Whyte-Hall